Fujifilm X-Pro1 vs Nikon B600

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the B600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The B600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-Pro1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-Pro1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-Pro1 was succeeded by the Fujifilm X-Pro2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-Pro1 and B600 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Nikon B600 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-Pro1 and the Nikon B600?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.